mrGoonies/mrGoonies/README.md

   <h2>About Me 📋</h2>

-  - 🔭 I’m currently working on My studies and get my first job in technology.
+  - 🔭 I’m currently working on My studies and improve my skills as a developer.
-  - 🌱 I am currently learning topics of my interest, such as Android Development, Back-End and DS.
+  - 🌱 I am currently learning Django.
   - ⚡ Fun fact: On occasion I write on Medium about what I am learning.